carlaKC/cryptography-camp-prework/week1/exercises/notes.md

 This is the set of all possible unique pairs that can be made across sets.

+A function from S to T is a rule that assigns each element of S to a unique element of T. To decide whether two mappings are equal for S -> T we look at different classifications of functions f: S -> T:
+- surjective:
+  - every t ∈ T is the image under f of some s ∈ S
+  - ie, for every t ∈ E, there exists s ∈ S where t = f(s)
+- one-to-one:
+  - if for s1 != s2 in S, f(s1) != f(s2)
+  - f(s1) = f(s2) -> s1 = s2
+  - This maps distinct objects to distinct images
+- bijection: both one-to-one and surjective

+Note: Stopping on page 10, this is background and I haven't needed it yet.

 ## Interlude

 Public Key Function: G: Kpriv -> Kpub